groue/GRMustache/README.md

 	          [render(templateString) stringByAppendingString:@"</b>"]];
 	});

+Note that passing to the `render` argument a string which is not `templateString` will trigger a template parsing each time the lambda is invoked.
+This could affect performances.

 ### Boolean sections `{{#name}}...{{/name}}`

 Such a section is rendered according to the value for key `name` in the context.